-Wrather Arch in a 246-foot-wide arch located in northern Arizona.
+Wrather Arch is a 246-foot-wide arch located in northern Arizona.
 Although among the most impressive of arches in the U.S., and believed to be the longest natural arch outside of Utah, it's not exactly accessible.
 Situated in Wrather Canyon, a small tributary of Paria Canyon, this arch is reached after hiking about 20 miles.
 (Good luck with that.
-The reward will be great to those who embark on the journey though?)
+The reward will be great to those who embark on the journey, though?)

 6. Mogollon Rim